marinvvasilev/appcelerator-saml/README.md

 APIKeyAuthPlugin: 'appcelerator-saml'
 ```

-Typescript files and the tsconfig.json file, are not included with this installation.
+Typescript files and the tsconfig.json file, are not included with the node module.
 If you want to use the typescript files, clone the repo.

 ## 2. Configuration
  Copy ``conf/example.config.js`` to you project's configuration folder, and rename the file to :
  ``appc.saml.default.js``.
 ### 2.1.
 Configuration options
  Set  the **privateCertLocation** and **certLocation** if you are going to use private key and certificate, to authenticate against the server.

  ```sh